Self-Adaptive Gamma Context-Aware SSM-based Model for Metal Defect Detection: Conclusion

 \section{Conclusion}

-Overall, GCM-DET significantly improves detection accuracy through innovative module design and effective feature fusion strategy, especially showing excellent performance in complex scenes and multi-scale target detection tasks.
-Experimental results show that GCM-DET reaches the highest mAP@0.5 of 0.533 on the benckmark CD5-DET dataset, verifying its advantages in capturing deep features and enhancing grayscale information.
-Despite its high computational complexity, GCM-DET provides a reliable and efficient solution for detection tasks requiring high accuracy.
-Future research will focus on further optimizing the efficiency and adaptability of the model in order to reduce computational costs while maintaining accuracy and meet the needs of more practical applications.
-In addition, proposed work also plan to expand the dataset to cover more types of targets and scenarios, especially in the field of container defect detection, providing multi-category container defect data to provide broader data support for model performance improvement.
-This will lay the foundation for a more versatile and efficient defect detection system.
+GCM-DET improves detection accuracy with an innovative module design and effective feature fusion, excelling in complex scenes and multi-scale target tasks.
+It achieves a top mAP@0.5 of 0.533 on the CD5-DET dataset, demonstrating strong deep feature capture and enhanced grayscale information.
+Despite high computational complexity, it offers a reliable solution for high-accuracy tasks.
+Future research will focus on optimizing efficiency and adaptability to reduce computational costs, while expanding the dataset to include more target types and scenarios, particularly for container defect detection.
+This will support a more versatile and efficient detection system.